cyber-sushi/makima/README.md

 ### \[settings]
+#### `GRAB_DEVICE`
-- `GRAB_DEVICE` sets if Makima should have exclusivity over the device. _If set to `"true"`, no other program will read the original input of the device.
-If set to `"false"`, both the original input and the remapped input will be read by applications.
-The event reader won't start if this is not set._
+Sets if Makima should have exclusivity over the device.\
+If `"true"`, no other program will read the original input of the device.
+If `"false"`, both the original input and the remapped input will be read by applications.
-- `LSTICK` and `RSTICK` set the function of the left and right analog sticks, respectively. _`"bind"` will make them available for rebinding in `[remap]` and `[commands]`, `"cursor"` will use them to move your mouse cursor, `"scroll"` will use them to scroll, `"disabled"` will disable them._
+#### `LSTICK` and `RSTICK`
+Set the function of the left and right analog sticks, respectively.\
+`"bind"` will make them available for rebinding in `[remap]` and `[commands]`, `"cursor"` will use them to move your mouse cursor, `"scroll"` will use them to scroll, `"disabled"` will disable them.
-- `LSTICK_SENSITIVITY` and `RSTICK_SENSITIVITY` set the sensitivity of your left and right analog sticks when using them to scroll or move your cursor. _Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
-If this is set to `"0"` or if it's not set, cursor movement and scroll will be disabled._
+#### `LSTICK_SENSITIVITY` and `RSTICK_SENSITIVITY`
+Set the sensitivity of your left and right analog sticks when using them to scroll or move your cursor.\
+Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
+If this is set to `"0"` or if it's not set, cursor movement and scroll will be disabled.
-- `LSTICK_DEADZONE` and `RSTICK_DEADZONE` set how much your analog sticks should be tilted before their inputs are detected. _Particularly useful for older devices that suffer from drifting.
-Use a value between `"0"` and `"128"`._
+#### `LSTICK_DEADZONE` and `RSTICK_DEADZONE`
+Set how much your analog sticks should be tilted before their inputs are detected.\
+Particularly useful for older devices that suffer from drifting.
+Use a value between `"0"` and `"128"`.
+#### `16_BIT_AXIS`
-- `16_BIT_AXIS` is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity. _Set to `"true"` if you're using those controllers._
+This is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity.\
+Set to `"true"` if you're using those controllers.
+#### `CUSTOM_MODIFIERS`
+The keys listed in this parameter will change their behavior to act as modifiers.\
+While pressed, they will act as modifiers without emitting their respective `KEY` event, possibly changing the behavior of other keys if specified in `[remap]`.
+On release, they will emit their default `KEY` event only if no other keystroke happened while they were pressed.\
-- `CUSTOM_MODIFIERS` changes the behavior of a key to act as a modifier. _On key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
-If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.
-You can list multiple keys to treat as modifiers with the following syntax: `CUSTOM_MODIFIERS = "KEY_A-KEY_BACKSLASH-KEY_GRAVE"`._
+This is useful if you want to have a key that behaves like a modifier but can still emit its own event if pressed alone.\
+You can list multiple keys to treat as modifiers with the following syntax: `CUSTOM_MODIFIERS = "KEY_A-KEY_BACKSLASH-KEY_GRAVE"`.

-**Note: only the `GRAB_DEVICE` setting is mandatory, everything else can be left out if not needed.**

 Refer to the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) for more information.